The Letter "C" decorated in the features of Planet Earth.

 Chad is a local word meaning a lake or large expanse of water.
 The Lake Kuri, the largest body of water in this landlocked desert-laden country, was referred to as "Chad" by an imam, Ibn Fortu.
 Also being an author in the 16th century, he left documented writings of this.

 Before colonization, the land today known as Chad was the location of various kingdoms, some of which were significant in the spread of Islam across Africa.
 The French arrived at the end of the 19th century, and Chad became part of French Equatorial Africa in 1910, becoming a French overseas territory in 1946.
-Chad became an independent nation in 1960.
+Chad became an independent country in 1960.

 Chile